vidyagames998/vidyagames998.github.io/eldenring/index.md

 Note: Leveling the finger seal or using another seal like the dragon communion seal is not worth it and won't help with inflicting rot any faster and only aids in doing more damage from the initial spray.

 Talk to melina at the grace to go to the next area.
-This kills most everyone in the round table hold and really progresses the storyline, if you haven't done things and want to do so before talking to her here.
+This kills most everyone in the round table hold and really progresses the storyline, if you haven't done storyline things and want to, do so before talking to her here.

 ## Farum Azula